 VIBC encourages Bears participants to seek additional ski coaching (including classic technique) outside the Biathlon Bears program in order to build the ski skills necessary to be a competent biathlete.
 Strathcona Nordics Ski Club offers Jackrabbits (ages 4-9+), Youth Learn to Ski (ages 10-13) or DEVO team (ages 9-12) programs on Saturday and/or Sunday mornings from 10am -12pm.
 Please see the website for details www.strathconanordics.com.

 Participants are required to provide their own skate skiing equipment.
 If you want to rent equipment we recommend the seasonal rental package from the Nordic Lodge.

 Bears participants are not required to have their own rifle.
-10 rifles are available for rent for the program.
-The total number of participants is thus dependent on the number of rifles available.
+Rifles are available for rent for the program.

 The Bears program operates with a high coach to athlete ratio; however, parent support is required to make this program successful.
-Parents will be expected to help out for at least 3 of the sessions in some capacity, as well as volunteer at the club races.
-Parents are also required to attend a mandatory range safety education session during the first Bears session.
+Parents of first time Bears participants are required to attend all sessions with their child(ren).
+Parents of returning Bears participants are expected to help out for at least 3 of the sessions in some capacity, as well as volunteer at the club races.
+All parents are also required to attend a mandatory range safety education session during the first Bears session.

 Parents are also encouraged to take club sponsored coaching or officiating courses to better assist your child in their success in the program.

 The club will host 2 fun races which are included as part of the Bears program.
 These races are lots of fun and provide the participant with the opportunity to really put it all together.
 In addition, we encourage all Bears who are interested in attending with their families, to join the club at the Biathlon BC Cup race at the Whistler Olympic Park.
 A typical race weekend for a BC Cup series consists of two races, one on Saturday and one on Sunday in slightly different race formats.
 There will be coach support available for Bears participants at this race.